NeKoRoSYS/NeKoRoSYS-HyprDots/README.md

 > [!CAUTION]
 > **HARDWARE SPECIFIC CONFIGURATION**<br>
 >
-> Some environment variables and params at `~/.config/hypr/configs/environment.conf/` and `~/.config/hypr/scripts/set-wallpaper.conf/` (also check the `check-video.sh` script, `mpvpaper` uses "hwdec=nvdec") **require an NVIDIA graphics card**.
+> Some environment variables and params at `~/.config/hypr/configs/environment.conf/` and `~/.config/hypr/scripts/set-wallpaper.sh/` (also check the `check-video.sh` script, `mpvpaper` uses a "hwdec=nvdec" param) **require an NVIDIA graphics card**.
 Although it may be generally safe to leave it as is upon installing to a machine without such GPU, I recommend commenting it out or replacing it with a variable that goes according to your GPU.
 >
 > The [System Booting](#system-booting) section contains settings specifically optimized for a dual-GPU laptop (Intel 620/Nvidia 940MX).
 > **Do not** copy the `GRUB_CMDLINE_LINUX_DEFAULT` or `mkinitcpio` modules unless you have identical hardware, as this may **prevent your system from booting**.